aridoza/foundational-java/oop-java/intro-to-oop.md

 Now that we have data as a `struct`, why not add **functionality** to that structure (e.g., derive a person's age given today's date) and include that functionality inside the `struct` itself?
 That's exactly what a class is — a data structure with functions or methods.

-> In our example of deriving a person's age from their birth date, we might make a method called `getCurrentAge()` or something similar.
+> In our example of deriving a person's age given today's date, we might create a method called `getCurrentAge()` or something similar.

 ### Defining a Class